pu2clr/SI4735/README.md

 * Use [MiniCore](https://github.com/MCUdude/MiniCore) board setup instead regular Arduino Atmega328 setup.
 You can save about 1KB by removing the bootloader and using LTO option;
 * You can also use the regular Arduino setup and use the hex file without bootloader (use xloader application in this case);
-* Do not use the String class, sprintf ou dtostrf functions to format numbers.
-Use itoa function or you own implementation to convert number to char array.
+* Do not use the String class, sprintf or dtostrf functions to format numbers.
+Use itoa function or your own implementation to convert number to char array.
 You can save about 2KB.
 See example below.

 ```cpp
 /**